LetMeCode01/We-got-a-Space-Problem/README.md

-# 🎮 Backstory / Introduction
+# 🚀 We got a Space Problem!

+## 📖 Backstory/ Introduction
 This project started as a classroom Arduino challenge to build a two‑player game on LED matrices.
 I chose a competitive co‑op maze game because it fits the hardware well (joysticks, LED matrices, buzzer feedback) and allows interesting rules like bombs, traps, and per‑zone objectives.
 I built it by combining my original gameplay ideas with a menu/EEPROM system, then iterating on controls, sound, and end‑game logic until it felt complete and fair for two players.

 ## 🕹️ Game Description